Table of Contents

 Primary Residence QPRT

-This type of QPRT is often chosen by individuals who wish to continue living in their primary residence while securing the tax benefits of transferring the property to their heirs.
+This option is often selected by homeowners who want to remain in their primary residence while transferring the property to heirs and receiving potential tax advantages.

 Secondary Residence QPRT